Engin-Boot/pong-stage-AleenaSaleem/Stage0/play-the-game.md

 ### Scenario: A player scores a point

-  Given - An active device with the game installed in it
+  Given - An active device with the game installed in it and user is signed in

   When - Any player scores a point and there is time left